 Use a tripod for this challenge too as your hands will be busy moving the light around.
 So set up the camera on a tripod and use a remote trigger or the 2-second timer to fire it.

-Step two – lighting the scene
+Step three – lighting the scene

-Then try different things like move off to one side so the light is more directionals and take another shot.
-Bounce the light off the ceiling or off a side wall if you're indoors or use a big white reflector of a piece of white posterboard outdoors.
+Then try different things like move off to one side so the light is more directional and take another shot.
+Bounce the light off the ceiling or off a side wall if you’re indoors or use a big white reflector of a piece of white posterboard outdoors.
 What effect does that have on the light and the subject?

 Here are some samples I did in about 20 minutes.